softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 ```bash
 $ symfony new cms-new-project --version="6.4.*" --webapp
 ```

+* If it's your first time running symfony-cli, it might complain that you lack some needed packages (ie: ext-xml).
+You can install them with and try again, but you will need to delete the project folder "cms-new-project" and start over.

 After creating the project, you can start the Symfony local web server: